Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Evaluation

 \section{Evaluation}

-We constructed our benchmark set by selecting thousands of apply-style proof scripts from entries in Isabelle/HOL's Archive of Formal Proofs.
+We tested \toolname with \ttt{Isabelle2025-2}.
+We constructed our benchmark set by selecting thousands of apply-style proofs from entries in the \tit{Archive of Formal Proofs} (AFP).
 Because many AFP entries contain relatively few apply-style proofs (in part due to the AFP's general preference for structured proofs), building our benchmark set by randomly sampling AFP entries would not be very effective.
-Instead, we selected the 5 AFP entries with the most occurrences of ``\ttt{apply}''--- this is a simple heuristic to identify entries that contain many apply-style proofs. \footnote{ We simply \ttt{grep}'d for ``\ttt{apply}'' in each entry, which includes spurious occurrences of ``\ttt{apply}'' such as those in definitions and lemma names.
-However, since we only need a rough heuristic, this is acceptable. } These 5 entries are: \ttt{Group-Ring-Module} \cite{Group-Ring-Module-AFP}, \ttt{AutoCorres2} \cite{AutoCorres2-AFP}, \ttt{Flyspeck-Tame} \cite{Flyspeck-Tame-AFP}, \ttt{Valuation} \cite{Valuation-AFP}, and \ttt{BNF\_Operations} \cite{BNF_Operations-AFP}, each of which contains multiple theory files.
-As \ttt{AutoCorres2} is an extremely large entry, we focus on the 10 theory files that load in the primary session with the most occurrences of ``\ttt{apply}''; for all other entries, we test every theory file.
+Instead, we selected the five AFP entries with the most occurrences of ``\ttt{apply}''---this is a simple heuristic to identify entries that contain many apply-style proofs.\footnote{ We simply \ttt{grep}'d for ``\ttt{apply}'' in each entry, which counts spurious occurrences of ``\ttt{apply}'' such as those in definitions and lemma names.
+However, since we only need a rough heuristic, this is acceptable. } These five entries are: \ttt{Group-Ring-Module} \cite{Group-Ring-Module-AFP}, \ttt{AutoCorres2} \cite{AutoCorres2-AFP}, \ttt{Flyspeck-Tame} \cite{Flyspeck-Tame-AFP}, \ttt{Valuation} \cite{Valuation-AFP}, and \ttt{BNF\_Operations} \cite{BNF_Operations-AFP}, each of which contains multiple theory files.
+As \ttt{AutoCorres2} is an extremely large entry, we focus on the ten theory files that load in the primary session with the most occurrences of ``\ttt{apply}''; for all other entries, we test every theory file.
 For each theory file that we tested, we ran \toolname on every proof in the file containing at least one \isa{apply} command.
 We test the entirety of every proof, including any \isa{unfolding} or \isa{using} commands that may precede the first \isa{apply} command.
 To aid in batch testing, we wrote a wrapper in Isabelle/ML that processes an entire theory file and wraps every apply-style proof in \lstinline[language=isabelle3]{apply2isar‹[...]›} blocks.
 Our final benchmark set contained 4461 apply-style proofs.
-Our test bench had an AMD Ryzen 7 2700X 8-core CPU \footnote{This is a mid-range CPU from 2018.} and 32GB of RAM.
+Our test bench had an AMD Ryzen 7 2700X 8-core CPU and \qty{32}{\gibi\byte} of RAM.
 We do not keep track of precise timing information since our primary concern is the number of apply-style proofs that \toolname successfully converts to structured Isar.
 However, in our evaluation, we limited \toolname to a 30-second timeout to ensure that it is reasonably performant.